-This week we continue to hear what Jesus reveals about the kingdom of heaven (RCL Matthew 13:31-33, 44-52.)
+This week we continue to hear what Jesus reveals about the kingdom of heaven (Eight Sunday after Pentecost.
+Matthew 13:31-33, 44-52.)
 And what Jesus has to say is provocative.
 His parables are deceptively simple yet convey a kingdom that is inviting and disturbing, inclusive and yet demanding, that beckons us enter but is beyond our control.

 If you or I were asked to develop a parable or a metaphor for the nature of the kingdom of heaven we might say something like “The kingdom of heaven is like waking up on a grey dull morning in winter and then a break in the clouds allows the rising sun to light the world every shade of pink and gold and we see how truly beautiful the world can be!” or something equally lovely and encouraging.
 I don’t know about your parables or metaphors but mine are a bit syrupy sweet and not very radical.
 I suspect that while not necessarily wrong they are not particularly right.
 It’s hard to understand and then to share what we mean by the kingdom of heaven and what it might be like.
 That’s probably why Jesus spent so much time talking about the kingdom of heaven and what it might be like and used such a curious and provocative range of descriptions to convey his meaning.

 The people of the first century thought and therefore hoped that the kingdom of heaven was on earth and very real – that it meant that God’s chosen people were once again to have their own land back and without an oppressive foreign power in charge.
 Many of Jesus’ followers were hoping for a worldly alternative leader – a conquering king.
 And we often think of the kingdom of heaven as a purely spiritual realm that is always just beyond the horizon for us.
 We and our first century forebears in faith are wrong in our different ways, or at least only partially right.